Rubenou/Robotics-3205/README.md

-# OD4D
+# Robotics 3205
-Programs for the OD robotics team
+Programs for the robotics class.